-- Security: A dedicated does not make your site any more secure unless you use to get a SSL certificate.
+- Security: A dedicated does not make your site any more secure unless you use it to get an SSL certificate.

 - SEO: A dedicated IP does not help your SEO.

-- eCommerce: A dedicated does allow you to add a SSL certificate which is used to take payments online.
+- eCommerce: A dedicated does allow you to add an SSL certificate which is used to take payments online.

 - Web design: A dedicated IP can help speed up FTP which could save some time when making website updates.
 You would just use the IP in place of the domain name in your FTP client to do this.

-- Private information: A dedicated will allow you to get a SSL certificate which will allow you to have private forms.
+- Private information: A dedicated will allow you to get an SSL certificate which will allow you to have private forms.

-So all in all, if you are running an eCommerce site that needs to take credit cards or you need to send private information through your website, than a dedicated IP is needed.
-Also if you have important eMail that needs to be secured or you want a better chance of a 100% send rate, than a dedicated IP is a good option.
+So all in all, if you are running an eCommerce site that needs to take credit cards or you need to send private information through your website, then a dedicated IP is needed.
+Also if you have an important email that needs to be secured or you want a better chance of a 100% send rate, then a dedicated IP is a good option.